Chapter 37: Penir da Kasin

 Penir reached out and took Lily’s hand.
 It wasn’t the grip of a lover but one of a stern teacher.
 She brought it to her elbow and deftly guided Lily toward the back room.

-Behind them, Marigold followed, a grin still on her face.
+Behind them, Djulian followed, a grin still on her face.

-Except for Marigold and the wine, the workspace was exactly how Lily left it the night before.
-Marigold stood near the desk, her body tense as she held her own glass.
+Except for Djulian and the wine, the workspace was exactly how Lily left it the night before.
+Djulian stood near the desk, her body tense as she held her own glass.
 She sighed and set down her glass on the desk before picking up the tray.
 “Tadame Penir da Kasin ne Golid?”

 “Thank you, Tadame.”
 Penir took the offered glass but then set it down on the table away from the fabric.